Setting Up Your First GitHub Repository: A Step-by-Step Guide

 origin https://github.com/YOUR-USERNAME/my-first-project.git (push)

-Perfect!
-Your local repository now knows about GitHub.
-The (fetch) means you can download from GitHub, and (push) means you can upload to GitHub.
+Excellent!
+You just connected your local repository to GitHub.
+Now they can communicate with each other.
+The (fetch) means you can download updates from GitHub, and (push) means you can upload your commits to GitHub.

 git branch -M main

-Why “main” instead of “master”?
-The Git community shifted to “main” as the default branch name in 2020.
-GitHub creates new repositories with “main” by default, so we’re aligning with that standard.
+[!NOTE] Git used to default to “master” as the branch name, but the community shifted to “main” in 2020.
+GitHub creates new repositories with “main” by default, so we’re staying consistent with that.

-• ✅ Your local repository exists with all your commits
+• ✅ Your local repository has all your commits

-• ✅ Your GitHub repository exists (empty, waiting)
+• ✅ Your GitHub repository exists (empty, waiting for your code)

-• ✅ They know about each other (connected via “origin”)
+• ✅ They’re connected - they know about each other

 Pushing Your Code to GitHub